 Like all scientific theories, Darwinism has been questioned and tested wherever possible.
 Among scientists, it has held up well, becoming a pillar of modern science.
 But this has not prevented attacks, chiefly from outside the scientific community.

-On 11 November, this newspaper published one such attack, in a letter from Kevin Ma.
+On 11 November 2014, the South China Morning Post published one such attack, in a letter from Kevin Ma.
 To my mind, the letter featured leaps in logic, such as apparently suggesting there is no “struggle for existence”, and so natural selection cannot produce higher forms: “Therefore lower organisms including primates such as monkeys cannot evolve into human beings.”

 Ma also claimed there was greater trouble for Darwin’s theory in the form of soft sponge embryos in a layer of Pre-Cambrian rocks, and asserted that, “Through scientific evidence alone, one can clearly see that evolution cannot produce the wonderful complexity that we see in all life and in our own bodies.”